 We tested the Molecule CopperWELL Mattress Topper for over two weeks, and found it to be very comfortable.
 In fact, on more than one occasion, when settling in to watch TV, we immediately (and quite unexpectedly) drifted off to sleep.

-Material: Copper gel-infused memory foam
+Type: Copper gel-infused memory foam

 Depth: 3 inches